guillermoguerrero1/ai-trading-agent/README.md

 # AI Trading Agent

+⚠️ **Scope**: This repo is a base scaffold (paper trading, risk guard, API, UI).
+It intentionally contains **no strategy logic** and **no default live trading**.
+Any new features must follow CONTRIBUTING.md and RFCs.md before implementation.

 A production-ready AI Trading Agent built with FastAPI, Streamlit, and MLflow.
 Features comprehensive risk management, multiple broker support, and real-time monitoring.

 ## 🚀 Quickstart